7 Types of Refrigerator Compressors and How They Work

 Here are the main features of the Screw Compressor:

-• Uses two interlocking screws to compress the refrigerant gas.
+• Uses two rotating screws to compress refrigerant gas

 Pros